alexisfr/itsv-db-2/class_11.md

     - when the film was rented and returned for each of these customers
     - order by store_id, customer last_name

-7. Show sales per store
+7. Show sales per store (money of rented films)
-     - show store citi, country, manager info and total sales
+     - show store's city, country, manager info and total sales (money)
      - (optional) Use concat to show city and country and manager first and last name

 8. Show sales per film rating